 - getLocation() returns the Location for this block.
-Only one block can exist at any location in the world, and every location contains a block, even if it's just air. - getType() returns the Material this block is made of. - setType(Material type) sets a new Material for this block. - getDrops() returns a list of items (actually a Collection of ItemStack lists) that would fall if this block were destroyed. - breakNaturally() breaks the block and spawns any items, just as if a player had done the breaking.
-Returns true if the block was successfully destroyed, and false if it wasn't.
+Only one block can exist at any location in the world, and every location contains a block, even if it's just air. - getType() returns the BlockType this block is made of. - rightClick(Player player) simulates a right-click on the block.
+Useful for forcing changes to blocks like levers, buttons, and doors.

-Let's play with that a bit.
+Let's play with some blocks, Minecraft style.